cloud-ark/kubeplus/Guidelines.md

 [Oracle MySQL Operator](https://github.com/oracle/mysql-operator/blob/master/docs/user/clusters.md) uses ConfigMap.
 [PressLabs MySQL Operator](https://github.com/presslabs/mysql-operator) uses Custom Resource [Spec definition](https://github.com/presslabs/mysql-operator/blob/master/examples/example-cluster.yaml#L22).
 DataStax's [Cassandra Operator](https://github.com/datastax/cass-operator) uses Spec definition.

-In any case, choosing one of these three mechanisms is better than other approaches, such as using a initContainer to download config file/data from remote storage (s3, github, etc.), or using Pod environment variables for passing in configuration data for the underlying resource.
+Choosing one of these three mechanisms is better than other approaches, such as using a initContainer to download config file/data from remote storage (s3, github, etc.), or using Pod environment variables for passing in configuration data for the underlying resource.
 The problem with these approaches is that at the workflow level they can lead to inconsistency of providing inputs to different Custom Resources.
 This in turn can make it difficult to redeploy/reproduce the workflows on different clusters.

 ## Security